 This is typically done in a microcontroller, written in assembler, whatever.
 You don’t really care, but this is done by an embedded engineer who knows how to write this stuff, who knows the IO, who knows the hardware.
 They don’t want to have to know the GUI stuff.
 They just want to design a well-defined interface, and you can test.
 This could be called an API or it’s just called an interface, API being application programming interface.
 It is a well-defined interface.
 You can define it.
 You can write a test program for it, and then when this thing does what it’s supposed to do – given these inputs and outputs – this is a nice little thing.
 It doesn’t have to change if you change the GUI.
 That is key.
 It also is master of its own domain so when it decides to accept inputs from the GUI or asks for things from the GUI, it is at a time when it knows it’s okay.
 It is not reacting.
 It is not in a mode like it’s firing a laser at somebody’s skin.
 It knows, now I am in control of when I am doing the IO this side from the GUI.

-What I am trying to get across – is that the idea of having one processor, do both the real time stuff, where the critical to function stuff … It doesn’t have to be real time, and there are millions of definitions of real time.
+What I am trying to get across – is that the idea of having one processor, do both the real-time stuff, where the critical to function stuff … It doesn’t have to be real-time, and there are millions of definitions of real-time.
 Doing it all in one processor, even though it’s conceptually simple, it is conceptually less cost from a maintainability, from a divide and conquer, get it done, from a risk perspective, it is not a good idea.
-It is much better to divide and conquer because the domain specific knowledge of the embedded engineer doing the low-level stuff, and certainly the domain knowledge of this are different.
+It is much better to divide and conquer because of the domain-specific knowledge of the embedded engineer doing the low-level stuff, and certainly the domain knowledge of this are different.
 They are significantly different.
 In the kind of industrial and medical products that we work with, the cost of the microcontroller – $5 or $2 whatever – it’s not a giant cost.
 The cost is probably more in developing the interaction, but there is a lot of good reasons to have this layer here.
 In protocols, they have layers all the time, and it’s to simply things, just to make things independently testable.
 Same thing here.
 This is a better way to do it.